24 Answering Test Questions

 • Read the body of the question with each option treating them as a true-false question and choose the most true.

-• If you are unable to make a choice and need to spend more time with the question, or you answered the question but are unsure that you made the correct choice, put a question mark beside that question, and move on to the next.
+• If you are unsure and need to spend more time with the question, or you answered the question but are unsure that you made the correct choice, put a question mark beside that question, and move on to the next.

-• Move on and finish all the questions that you can answer and then to come back later to process the problematic ones.
+• Move on and finish all the questions that you can answer and then come back later to the questions you’re unsure of.

 • Sometimes the answer will occur to you simply because you are more relaxed after having answered other questions.